FREE Car Insurance Comparison

 – Does comprehensive coverage cover a rental car?

-Depending on the intent of the question there are a couple different answers.
+Depending on the intent of the question there are a couple of different answers.

 - If you’re wondering if comprehensive coverage will pay for you to rent a car while waiting for your covered vehicle to be repaired, the answer is, no. You can purchase rental coverage as an additional insurance option.